Wildlife Observation

 17

 One of the best places in the world to observe whales, Tadoussac is the last stop on your itinerary.
 Board a sightseeing boat or Zodiac with Croisières AML to explore the Saguenay–St. Lawrence Marine Park.
 Minke whales, humpbacks and blue whales (the largest animals on the planet) await you here!
 If you would prefer to stay on dry land, head to Pointe de l’Islet, an excellent land-based observation site.
 To find out more about these giants of the sea (and even learn how to sing like them!), visit the Marine Mammal Interpretation Centre (CIMM).
-To learn more about belugas in particular, which are a threatened species that lives in the St. Lawrence, visit the beluga interpretation centre in Parc national du Fjord-du-Saguenay, where you can also observe these whales from several lookouts.
+To learn more about belugas in particular, an endangered species living in the St. Lawrence, visit the beluga interpretation centre in Parc national du Fjord-du-Saguenay, where you can also observe these whales from several lookouts.

 Tadoussac is also a renowned bird-watching site.
 The Tadoussac dunes are a rare staging area for the migratory boreal owl, a small, relatively unknown bird of prey.
 You can even participate in owl banding nights!